weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### 3.1 Semantic search

-Let's start with a text similarity, or `nearText` search.
-A `nearText` search looks for objects in Weaviate based on its semantic (meaning) similarity to the input text.
+Semantic search finds results based on meaning.
+This is called `nearText` in Weaviate.

 The following example searches for 2 objects whose meaning is most similar to that of `biology`.